-(a) The bargaining unit shall include all vocational instructors at OC and such other instructional personnel as may be designated by the appropriate authority in a certificate of bargaining for B.C.
-Government and Service Employees' Union Vocational Instructors.

-(b) Vocational instructors are defined as those employees who are appointed to full-time and parttime instructional positions in vocational programs listed in Appendix A of this Agreement or any fulltime vocational program.
+- (a) The bargaining unit shall include all vocational instructors at OC and such other instructional personnel as may be designated by the appropriate authority in a certificate of bargaining for B.C.
+Government and Service Employees' Union Vocational Instructors. - (b) Vocational instructors are defined as those employees who are appointed to regular and non-regular appointment categories in vocational programs listed in Appendix B of this agreement or any full-time vocational program.
 A full-time vocational program is a program which has 30 hours per week of scheduled class time.
 All Ministry designated vocational programs will be included in Appendix B.